threefoldtecharchive/threefold-wallet-electron/README.md

 > :information_source: [More information about this desktop application and its positioning as a product.](about.md)

 A desktop application that allows you to manage all your Threefold wallets.
+We support two types of tokens, Threefold token (TFT) and Goldchain token (GFT).
 Each wallet is linked to an account, and an account is identified by a seed (mnemonic phrase).
 An account can have multiple wallets.
 Each wallet can have up to `8` addresses and requires a minimum `1` address (the default).

 The mnemonic phrase (used as seed for an account) is compatible with [the Threefold mobile application](https://github.com/threefoldfoundation/tf_app), JumpscaleX light client and official Threefold binary tools.
 This allows you to recover your wallets created in these clients as an account of this client.
 Accounts created with this client can also recovered with the other clients.
 Do note that the [the Threefold mobile application](https://github.com/threefoldfoundation/tf_app) and JumpscaleX light client will only recover the default wallet of your account.
 In these other clients there is also no concept of account, but just a single wallet.
 The JumpscaleX light client does allow you to load as many addresses as you want in a single wallet, the [the Threefold mobile application](https://github.com/threefoldfoundation/tf_app) is limited to just one address of just one wallet.